 - 2 tablespoons fresh parsley, chopped (or 2 teaspoons dried parsley flakes)

-- Add the rice, water and Massel Bouillon Cubes, mixing well.
-Bring to a simmer.
+- Add the rice, water, and Massel Bouillon Cubes, mixing well.
+Bring it to a simmer.

 - Remove pot from heat.
 Add Parmesan Reggiano cheese, buttery spread, and chopped parsley, mixing well.

 - Let stand for 5 minutes before serving.

 - Serve with grated cheese on the side so everyone can garnish their own bowls.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.